EthanMinton/Ethan-Minton-SophDesignLab-Portfolio/docs/Labs/L04/index.md

 #### PrusaSlicer

 The infill that I chose for the 3D print was 10% Honeycomb; this was chosen mainly due to time constraints and force redistribution without the cost of extra material and time.
 I initially wanted to attempt to use the Gyroid pattern but considered that the time I was predicted to take was roughly 1 hour and 25 minutes, with Nicholas's artifact included as well (the assignment specifies "Print time may not exceed one hour per artifact").
-The pair of the 10% and honeycomb provide a adequite enough structure without having to cost us more materials and time.
+The pair of the 10% and honeycomb provide a adequite enough structure without costing us more materials and time.

 No supports were used within either of our prints; this was a deliberate choice to avoid complications in measuring the tolerances of the pins within the holes.
 Any floating structures that require supports could introduce errors that throw off results.
 Although it is considered important to take into account these errors if you engage with tolerances with supports.
 But for the simplicity of the experiment, we choose to avoid them for now.

 The Chosen Build orientation shown below was decided to prioritize ease of printing and the effect on the tolerances; both Nicholas's and my models were input on their sides and required a rotational adjustment of 90 degrees to ensure that the base of the primary models and the pins are flush with the baseplate of the printer.
 If the model remained on its side, the individual pin models would have been floating and would have almost definitely introduced failure with the tolerances, rendering the experiment completely useless.

 Reminder: Picture of model on side
-Remind: PICTURE OF BUILD ORIENTATION
+Reminder: PICTURE OF BUILD ORIENTATION

 No Scaling was needed, as both Nicholas's and my models were scaled proportionally within CREO using inches as our scale.
 If we had scaled our models, it would completely ruin the test, as entirely new parameters would be introduced.